mlcommons/inference/language/mixtral-8x7b/README.md

         - For server scenario, it is necessary to call `lg.FirstTokenComplete(response)` for each query.
 This way the first token will be reported and it's latency will be measured.
         - For all scenarios, when calling `lg.QuerySamplesComplete(response)`, it is necessary that each of the elements in response is a `lg.QuerySampleResponse` that contains the number of tokens (can be create this way: `lg.QuerySampleResponse(qitem.id, bi[0], bi[1], n_tokens)`).
 The number of tokens reported should match with the number of tokens on your answer and this will be checked in [TEST06](../../compliance/nvidia/TEST06/)

-## Automated command to run the benchmark via MLCommons CM

-TODO
+Please see the [new docs site](https://docs.mlcommons.org/inference/benchmarks/language/mixtral-8x7b) for an automated way to run this benchmark across different available implementations and do an end-to-end submission with or without docker.

 ## Prepare environment